At an abandoned house a mile or so from the Meadows Mall, the boards covering the front door and windows have a red-colored message: “No Trespassing.”

 The number of homes getting boarded up in the city has been rising even as the real estate market and broader economy improve.
 Blocking a home’s entry points doesn’t guarantee its security, but it’s a way for local officials to deal with nuisance properties, and such efforts have been increasing.

-The figures are only for homes within Las Vegas city limits, not in unincorporated Clark County or other cities like Henderson and North Las Vegas.
+The figures are only for homes within Las Vegas city limits, not in unincorporated Clark County or other cities such as Henderson and North Las Vegas.

 It’s not uncommon for abandoned houses in the valley to get squatters or vandals, or to go up in flames.
 But even if they stay empty, the homes can fall into disrepair with trash and debris scattered about, dead or overgrown landscaping, broken windows, polluted pool water or other problems.